 Conway man sentenced for sexually assaulting 8-year-old girl

-CONWAY, SC A Conway man was convicted of sexually assaulting an 8-year-old girl after a jury deliberated for about 45 minutes Thursday.
-Angel Luis Sanchez, 44, was convicted of first-degree criminal sexual conduct with a minor and was sentenced to 35 years in prison, according to a news release from the 15th Circuit Solicitor's Office.
+An Horry County jury convicted a Conway man of sexually assaulting an 8-year-old girl Thursday, 15th Circuit Solicitor Jimmy Richardson announced in a release.
+Forty-four-year-old Angel Luis Sanchez Jr. was convicted of first-degree criminal sexual conduct with a minor and Circuit Court Judge Paul Burch sentenced him to 35 years in prison, according to Assistant Solicitor Leigh Andrew, who prosecuted the case along with Joshua D. Holford, a senior assistant solicitor.

 Add your comments below